Mallard: Hunting

-Mallard-vehicle collisions
+Mallard–vehicle collisions

-Since standardized data collection began in 1990, the United States Federal Aviation Administration has recorded 1320 mallard collisions with aircraft, 261 of which caused damage to the craft (through 2022).
+Since standardised data collection began in 1990, the United States Federal Aviation Administration has recorded 1320 mallard collisions with aircraft, 261 of which caused damage to the craft (through 2022).
 In the United States, the mallard ranks as the 7th most hazardous bird to both military and commercial aircraft.
 Mallards are of particular concern due to their ubiquity; they are widespread and adaptable to urban environments.
 Mallards also generally fail to avoid approaching vehicles in experimental settings, especially at high vehicle speeds.

-Though most bird strikes occur during the takeoff and landing phases of flight, at least one mallard has been struck at cruising altitude (21,000 feet).
+Though most bird strikes occur during the takeoff and landing phases of flight, at least one mallard has been struck at cruising altitude (21,000 ft).

 As food

-Since ancient times, the mallard has been eaten as food.
-The wild mallard was eaten in Neolithic Greece.
+The mallard has been eaten as food since ancient times, with evidence they were eaten in Neolithic Greece.
 Usually, only the breast and thigh meat is eaten.
 It does not need to be hung before preparation, and is often braised or roasted, sometimes flavoured with bitter orange or with port.